Natural Resources and Source of Energy Class 5

 c) The burning of fossil fuels, in particular, can have harmful effects on human lives and the environment, such as air pollution and climate change.

-Examples of Non Renewable Natural Resources
+5 Pictures of Non Renewable Resources

 Differences between Renewable and Non-Renewable Resources